pimarc/pms50-gns530/readme.md

 Unzip the file in your Community folder and restart the sim.

+Sometimes users reported that it was necessary to reboot the machine (maybe after a MSFS patch?).

+If you have set a config file and/or loadable flight plans, be careful to save them before the update and to restore them after.

+You can also use the alternate data MOD to fix this situation (see note below).

 # First release features
 - Better logic for approach loading and activation
 - Correcting the crazy U-turn bug